Style Guidelines

 Font

-For reading by peer reviewers, please double-space all submissions in Times New Roman 12, 10 for footnotes.
+For reading by peer-reviewers, please single-space all submissions in Calibri 12, using 10 for footnotes.

 Paragraphing